-Component 1 3 ho ours Component 2 40-50 hours This is a written paper which tests knowled understanding, product analysis and design vork project which involves an problem and production of a There are three sections; in each section candidates answer one question from a chothree. pice of Weighted at 60% of total marks Weighted at 40% % of total marks
+Component 1 3 hours Component 2 40-50 hours This is a written paper which tests knowledge, understanding, product analysis and design. · This is a coursework project which involves an individual design problem and production of a design model.
+There are three sections; in each section candidates answer one question from a choice of three. ntes Weighted at 60% of total marks Weighted at 40% of total al marks